 Prior Year E-File Resources

-Beginning with the 2012 filing season, the North Carolina Department of Revenue began accepting e-filed Individual Income tax returns for prior years.
-Currently, we accept Individual Income Tax Returns for tax years 2011 and 2012.
+Beginning with the 2012 filing season, the North Carolina Department of Revenue began accepting eFiled Individual Income tax returns for prior years.
+Currently, we accept Individual Income Tax Returns for tax years 2013 and 2014.

-For tax years prior to 2011, the return must be filed by paper.
+For tax years 2012 and prior, the return must be filed by paper.

 Taxpayers wanting to file a prior year tax return electronically must use approved software for the tax year that’s being filed.
 You can either contact a tax professional who utilizes approved tax preparation software or choose approved tax preparation software to prepare your individual income tax return on a personal computer.